itsays-zqc/my-website/docs/examples/Active_Device/index.md

 The script file `VPD_material.py` stores some modified electronic parameters of the materials, which are referenced to override default parameters in the modeling script.

 ### 2.2 Set general parameters
 Set some general parameters before modeling.
-And at the begining are those that need to be modified frequently during testing and optimization.
+At the begining are those that need to be modified frequently during testing and optimization.

 ```
 [2]